awsdocs/aws-kms-developer-guide/doc_source/determining-access-grants.md

 }]}
 ```

-To find out who or what has access to use the CMK, look for the `"GranteePrincipal"` element\.
+To find out who or what has access to use the KMS key, look for the `"GranteePrincipal"` element\.
 In the preceding example, the grantee principal is an assumed role user that is associated with the EC2 instance i\-5d476fab\.
 The EC2 infrastructure uses this role to attach the encrypted EBS volume vol\-5cccfb4e to the instance\.
-In this case, the EC2 infrastructure role has permission to use the CMK because you previously created an encrypted EBS volume that is protected by this CMK\.
+In this case, the EC2 infrastructure role has permission to use the KMS key because you previously created an encrypted EBS volume that is protected by this KMS key\.
 You then attached the volume to an EC2 instance\.

 The following is another example of a JSON representation of a grant that was obtained from the [list\-grants](https://docs.aws.amazon.com/cli/latest/reference/kms/list-grants.html) command in the AWS CLI\.
 In the following example, the grantee principal is another AWS account\.